 Initial salicylate concentration alone is not predictive.

-All healthcare workers including nurse practitioners, the primary care provider and the neurologist should be aware of the side effects of the combination acetylsalicylic acid (250 mg), acetaminophen (250 mg) and caffeine (65 mg).
-While the treatment is effective for migraine and tension headaches, the patient must be educated on the importance of medication compliance.
-At each visit, the patient's side effects should be recorded.
+All healthcare workers, including nurse practitioners, pharmacists, the primary care provider, and the neurologist, should be aware of the side effects of the combination acetylsalicylic acid (250 mg), acetaminophen (250 mg) and caffeine (65 mg).
+While the treatment is effective for migraine and tension headaches, the patient must understand the importance of medication adherence.
+Each visit should have the patient's side effects recorded.
 Finally, to prevent drug toxicity, the medication needs to be stored away from the reach of children.

 The use of this combination medication requires an interprofessional team approach.
 The prescriber, regardless of discipline, should work with the pharmacist to rule out drug interactions, and to account for all possible sources of acetaminophen and NSAIDs to prevent toxicity.
 Nursing staff should be familiar with the adverse events of all three components and report any concerns observed to the prescriber.
 This coordinated interprofessional methodology optimizes therapeutic results while limiting adverse effects and interactions, resulting in better patient outcomes.
 [Level V]

 |||Hsu YC,Lin KC,Taiwan Headache Society TGSOTHS, Medical Treatment Guidelines for Acute Migraine Attacks.
 Acta neurologica Taiwanica.
 2017 Jun 15 [PubMed PMID: 29250761]|

 |||Marmura MJ,Silberstein SD,Schwedt TJ, The acute treatment of migraine in adults: the american headache society evidence assessment of migraine pharmacotherapies.
 Headache.
 2015 Jan [PubMed PMID: 25600718]|